Descolada/Acc-v2/README.md

         relativeTo can be client, window or screen, default is A_CoordModeMouse.
     IsEqual(oCompare)
-        Checks whether the element is equal to another element (oCompare) FindFirst(condition, scope:=4)
+        Checks whether the element is equal to another element (oCompare) FindElement(condition, scope:=4, index:=1, order:=0, depth:=-1)
-        Finds the first element matching the condition (see description under ValidateCondition) Scope is the search scope: 1=element itself; 2=direct children; 4=descendants (including children of children) The returned element also has the "Path" property with the found elements path FindAll(condition, scope:=4)
+        Condition: A condition object (see ValidateCondition).
+This condition object can also contain named argument values:
+            FindElement({Name:"Something", scope:"Subtree"})
+        Scope: the search scope (Acc.SCOPE value): Element, Children, Family (Element+Children), Descendants, SubTree (Element+Descendants).
+Default is Descendants.
+        Index: can be used to search for i-th element.
+            Like the other parameters, this can also be supplied in the condition with index or i:
+                FindElement({Name:"Something", i:3}) finds the third element with name "Something" Negative index reverses the search direction:
+                FindElement({Name:"Something", i:-1}) finds the last element with name "Something" Since index/i needs to be a key-value pair, then to use it with an "or" condition it must be inside an object ("and" condition), for example with key "or":
+                FindElement({or:[{Name:"Something"}, {Name:"Something else"}], index:2})
+        Order: defines the order of tree traversal (Acc.TreeTraversalOptions value):
+            Default, LastToFirst, PostOrder.
+Default is FirstToLast and PreOrder.
+    FindElements(condition:=True, scope:=4, depth:=-1)
-        Returns an array of elements matching the condition (see description under ValidateCondition) The returned elements also have the "Path" property with the found elements path WaitElementExist(conditionOrPath, scope:=4, timeOut:=-1)
+        Returns an array of elements matching the condition (see description under ValidateCondition) The returned elements also have the "Path" property with the found elements path WaitElement(conditionOrPath, timeOut:=-1, scope:=4, index:=1, order:=0, depth:=-1)
+        Waits an element to be detectable in the Acc tree.
+This doesn't mean that the element is visible or interactable, use WaitElementExist for that.
+        Timeout less than 1 waits indefinitely, otherwise is the wait time in milliseconds A timeout returns 0.
+    WaitElementExist(conditionOrPath, timeOut:=-1, scope:=4, index:=1, order:=0, depth:=-1)
         Waits an element exist that matches a condition or a path.
-        Timeout less than 1 waits indefinitely, otherwise is the wait time in milliseconds A timeout throws an error, otherwise the matching element is returned.
+        Timeout less than 1 waits indefinitely, otherwise is the wait time in milliseconds A timeout returns 0.
     Normalize(condition)
         Checks whether the current element or any of its ancestors match the condition, and returns that element.
 If no element is found, an error is thrown.
     ValidateCondition(condition)
         Checks whether the element matches a provided condition.
-        Everything inside {} is an "and" condition Everything inside [] is an "or" condition Object key "not" creates a not condition
+        Everything inside {} is an "and" condition, or a singular condition with options Everything inside [] is an "or" condition "not" key creates a not condition
+        "matchmode" key (short form: "mm") defines the MatchMode: StartsWith, Substring, Exact, RegEx (Acc.MATCHMODE values) "casesensitive" key (short form: "cs") defines case sensitivity: True=case sensitive; False=case insensitive Any other key (but recommended is "or") can be used to use "or" condition inside "and" condition.
+        Additionally, when matching for location then partial matching can be used (eg only width and height) and relative mode (client, window, screen) can be specified with "relative" or "r".
+        An empty object {} is used as "unset" or "N/A" value.

+        For methods which use this condition, it can also contain named arguments: oAcc.FindElement({Name:"Something", scope:"Subtree", order:"LastToFirst"})
+            is equivalent to FindElement({Name:"Something"}, "Subtree",, "LastToFirst")
+            is equivalent to FindElement({Name:"Something"}, Acc.TreeScope.SubTree,, Acc.TreeTraversalOptions.LastToFirst)
+            is equivalent to FindElement({Name:"Something"}, 7,, 1)

-        matchmode key (short form: mm) defines the MatchMode: 1=must start with; 2=can contain anywhere in string; 3=exact match; RegEx casesensitive key (short form: cs) defines case sensitivity: True=case sensitive; False=case insensitive {Name:"Something"} => Name must match "Something" (case sensitive) {Name:"Something", matchmode:2, casesensitive:False} => Name must contain "Something" anywhere inside the Name, case insensitive
+        {Name:"Something"} => Name must match "Something" (case sensitive) {Name:"Something", matchmode:"SubString", casesensitive:False} => Name must contain "Something" anywhere inside the Name, case insensitive. matchmode:"SubString" == matchmode:2 == matchmode:Acc.MatchMode.SubString
         {Name:"Something", RoleText:"something else"} => Name must match "Something" and RoleText must match "something else" [{Name:"Something", Role:42}, {Name:"Something2", RoleText:"something else"}] => Name=="Something" and Role==42 OR Name=="Something2" and RoleText=="something else"
-        {Name:"Something", not:[{RoleText:"something", mm:2}, {RoleText:"something else", cs:1}]} => Name must match "something" and RoleText cannot match "something" (with matchmode=2) nor "something else" (casesensitive matching)
+        {Name:"Something", not:[{RoleText:"something", mm:"Substring"}, {RoleText:"something else", cs:1}]} => Name must match "something" and RoleText cannot match "something" (with matchmode=Substring == matchmode=2) nor "something else" (casesensitive matching)
+        {or:[{Name:"Something"},{Name:"Something else"}], or2:[{Role:20},{Role:42}]}
+        {Location:{w:200, h:100, r:"client"}} => Location must match width 200 and height 100 relative to client

     Dump(scope:=1)
         Outputs relevant information about the element (Name, Value, Location etc)